 Shepherds Pie originates from Great Britain, where it came about at as a way to use left over meat, primarily lamb, (hence the shepherd) and vegetables in a savory stew, topped with a pillowy layer of buttery mashed potatoes, and baked.
 It’s quite brilliant, isn’t it?

-This version however, is vegan (and gluten free).
-No shepherd involved here.
-The stew is made with mushrooms and my favorite, sun chokes, instead of lamb.
+This version however is vegan -no shepherds or sheep involved here.
+The stew is made with mushrooms and root vegetables.
 It’s rich and deep enough for a full bodied glass of red wine, and depending on how you make it, can be rustic, or refined.
 It can also be adapted to include lamb if you have some meat eaters in the house or want to make some vegan and some with lamb for a holiday gathering.

 The nice thing is, if you are having guests over, you can fully customize these, making some vegan, and if you prefer, some with lamb because you can bake them in individual baking dishes.
 It is perfect for the holidays.
 But more to the point, it’s perfect after the holidays, using up leftover mashed potatoes, yams, stray vegetables, turkey or roast or whatever you have in your fridge.
 The beauty of Shepherds Pie, is its ability to transform leftover ingredients into something new.
 Think of it as “re-purposed”.
 You get the idea.
 That said, here is my vegan version…but feel free to play around and add your own touches.